William Edward Petty Hartnell: Post-Conquest period

 After the American Conquest of California, Hartnell served in various functions for the interim governments of California.
 Being one of the few people who could speak both English and Spanish fluently, he played an important role in the transition from Mexican to American rule.
 As the official government translator, his salary was two thousand dollars per annum.
 In 1849, he translated the Mexican laws published in 1837, along with Henry Halleck, as they still had legal relevance until statehood in 1850.

 In November 1848, when some 400 refugees arrived in Monterey from Baja California, he served as the agent in relation to their claim for compensation from the American government.
 During this period he shared an office with then lieutenant William Tecumseh Sherman, who had accompanied Hartnell and Thomas O. Larkin in rowing out to meet the SS California when it arrived in Monterey in 1849.
 Hartnell later employed Sherman to survey his Rancho Cosumnes.
 Hartnell's tenure in the role ended in December 1849, when Bennet C. Riley retired.

 Hartnell served as the official translator at the Monterey Constitutional Convention in 1849.
 He continued to translate laws between English and Spanish following statehood.

 Legacy

 Hartnell College in Salinas, as well as its school district, Hartnell Junior College District, bears his name.
-The school was renamed from Salinas Junior College in 1948, against the wishes of students.
-There have been several initiatives to rename the school, the most recent in 2020.
-Reasons cited have included Hartnell's alcoholism, nepotism, and allegations of slavery of indigenous Californians.
+The school was renamed from Salinas Junior College in 1948 to Hartnell College.

 There are two parks that bear Hartnell's name: Hartnell Gulch Park in Monterey and Hartnell Park in Salinas.
 There is a Hartnell Street in Monterey and a Hartnell Road in Salinas.